darrylmeyer/raspberry-pi-led/README.md

  To run this script enter into the terminal: `sudo python multiple_leds.py <time> <pin 1> ... <pin n>` Where time is the amount of time each LED will be on for and pin 1 to pin n are the pin numbers of the LEDs.

-# Thanks
+## Thanks
-Thanks to Jeremy Morgan for his tutorial and Python code – available [here](https://www.jeremymorgan.com/tutorials/raspberry-pi/how-to-blink-led-raspberry-pi-2/).
-It helped to get me started.
+Thanks to Jeremy Morgan for his tutorial and Python code that helped to get me started – available [here](https://www.jeremymorgan.com/tutorials/raspberry-pi/how-to-blink-led-raspberry-pi-2/).